 That squad set then school records for fielding percentage (.972), fewest errors in a season (60), most saves in a season (15) and fewest walks allowed in a season (168) -- all of which were bettered in 2004.
-The team notched series victories over nationally-ranked conference foes LSU, Auburn and Florida, each of which was ranked among the top 15 at the time dominant player on the mound.
+The team notched series victories over nationally-ranked conference foes LSU, Auburn and Florida, each of which was ranked among the top 15 at the time.
+Plus, on May 6, 2003, Vanderbilt recorded the first perfect game in school history, which was a collective effort instead of the product of one dominant player on the mound.
 Four different pitchers contributed to the 4-0 victory over Western Kentucky University.